 What’s next

-- The Supreme Court is set to hear trans-related cases in October 2025, potentially influencing future legal standards on transgender rights.
+• The Supreme Court is set to hear arguments on trans-related cases in October 2025, which may further influence state laws on transgender issues.